 - A documented, defined process to authorize and deploy changes in your Splunk environment

-- An awareness and a common and visible method to address changes
+- A common and visible method to address changes

 - An ability to respond to issues by providing a record of change to support platform health and troubleshooting

-Change management (CM) encompasses the entire change lifecycle.
+Be aware of the differences between change management and change control.
+Change management encompasses the entire change lifecycle.
 Change control is a procedure within change management that focuses on specific steps and activities to ensure that releases and deployments do not conflict with production components.
 Critical and time-sensitive platform changes, such as security patches, often lead directly to change control.
 As a result, change control has a higher level of risk that organizations typically accept.

-The change management (CM) framework is a set of components to help design and implement change management.
-This framework design allows for structure and flexibility so you can build a new CM process or incorporate into an existing CM process.
+The Change Management Framework helps you design and implement a change management process in your organization.
+The framework design allows for structure and flexibility so you can build a new CM process or build on an existing CM process.

 The scope of the CM process covers all production systems and platforms in your organization.